Back in December, my friend Marianne and I got the chance to visit Dyson’s Chicago offices.

 They actually have programs for older kids as well!

-While Zach was describing this amazing concept to Marianne and I, it felt like we were interrupting him.
+While Zach was describing this amazing concept to Marianne and me, it felt like we were interrupting him.

 Because we were really kind of stoked about this whole idea.